Maybe you just left a really unhealthy relationship, feel like a shell of a person and reeling on how to adjust to life and be YOURSELF again.

 5. Get 8 hours of sleep every night.

 6. Try Essential Oils to support moods and emotions.
 My fave’s are:

 7. Meditate!
 Start with 5 minutes in the morning and 5 minutes before bed.
-I love the Calm app.
+Need a go-to practice to get started?

 8. Spend at least 20 minutes outside every day.
 Try taking a morning or early evening walk.

 9. Read or listen to inspirational self-help books (or podcasts).
 One of my fave’s for getting through tough time is The Places That Scare You by Pema Chodron.